-I wanted to talk about vagueness today.
-A novel I edited kept saying “him” and “his death” for twenty or so pages before actually explaining who he was.
-Instead of feeling a sense of curiosity, I felt more confused.
+A novel I edited recently kept saying him and his death for about twenty pages before actually explaining who he was.
+Instead of feeling a sense of curiosity, I was confused.
 I kept wondering who he was and why he mattered.

 I’ve run across this type of vagueness before.
 Some writers think that leaving information out will build the story’s tension.
 But it doesn’t work that way.

 Readers get confused and usually turn away from a story that has so much vagueness.
 Sometimes they will skim the pages until they find out what’s going on, which takes them out of the experience.

 If you write it down, explain it.